cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

 - You’ll notice we’ve added a new constant near the top of main.lua:
   `PADDLE_SPEED = 200`
-  This is an arbitrary value that we’ve chosen for our paddle speed.
-It will be scaled by DeltaTime, so it’ll be multiplied by how much time has passed (in terms of seconds) since the last frame, so that our paddle movement will remain consistent regardless of how quickly or slowly our computer is running.
+  This is an arbitrary value that we’ve chosen for the paddle speed.
+It will be scaled by DeltaTime, so it’ll be multiplied by how much time has passed (in terms of seconds) since the last frame, so that the paddle movement will remain consistent regardless of how quickly or slowly the computer is running.
 - You’ll also find some new variables in `create()`
   ```java
   // in create()